 In fact, hooking and fighting a big trout on a centrepin reel may be the ultimate rush, because, like the smaller fly reels they resemble, they're generally direct drive, close to 1:1 ratio reels, that lack the sophisticated drag, or braking systems featured on most spinning and baitcasting outfits.

 As a result, you place the palm of your hand under the whirling spool to apply resistance and to control the trout.

 Think of it as hand-to-hand combat with the fish.

 A world away, at the other foot of the rainbow, in Northwestern Ontario, hand-to-hand combat is also what 11-year old grandson, Liam and I were doing.
 Only unlike Derek, who was fighting his fish while wading a river, we were dropping our lines down a hole in the ice.

 I call it "Huck Finn fishing" and it has become a time-honoured method -- a first ice tradition of sorts -- with which we open the hard water fishing season in Northern Ontario.

 Why Huck Finn?
 Because we leave all the modern trappings at home and pull a couple of small sleighs behind us as we walk down the shore of one of our favourite small stocked trout lakes.

 That is right -- we bring along no sonar, no rods and no reels -- just hooks, line and bait.
 How simple is that?
-We even leave the power auger at home, preferring to bore our holes through the ice -- there was about 6 inches on Sunday -- the old fashioned way, by hand.
+We even leave the power auger at home, preferring to bore our holes through the ice -- there were about 6 inches on Sunday -- the old-fashioned way, by hand.